The BLiSS Trail

 Explore the BLiSS Trail: A Unique Art and Heritage Experience in Scotland

-I think this is a great trail, and in this expanded and updated guide, I’ll share some of my photographs taken while following the trail, along with the stories behind the installations and their connections with the landscapes where they sit.
-I’ve also added an extra addition that joined the collection at Lochearnhead.
+This is an excellent trail, and in this expanded guide, I’ll share some of my photographs taken while following it, along with the stories behind the installations and their connections with the landscapes where they sit.

 The trail connects the villages of Balquhidder, Lochearnhead, Strathyre, and St. Fillans, creating a circular route filled with outdoor sculptures and artistic installations.
 Each piece tells a story, drawing from the area’s natural beauty, heritage, and community spirit.